rspace-os/rspace-web/DevDocs/DeveloperNotes/GettingStarted/Glossary.md

 > editing in that place — Michael Feathers; Working Effectively with Legacy
 > Systems
 For more information, see [this article by Martin Fowler on the topic of seams](https://martinfowler.com/bliki/LegacySeam.html).

+### Segment

+A third-party tool for collecting and analysing analytics data from across a fleet of deployed servers.
+Their website is [segment.com](https://segment.com/).